aherbert/gdsc-smlm/docs/analysis_plugins.rst

 For use in the ``ImageJ`` macro language, extension functions can be registered that allow access to the computed diffusion coefficients and population fractions (see :numref:`{number}: {name} <toolset_plugins:Trace Diffusion Extensions>`).

-.. index:: trace diffusion (multi)
+.. index:: !
+Trace Diffusion Multi

 Trace Diffusion (Multi)
 -----------------------